History of the Baltimore Ravens: 2017

-2018
+2018–present: Lamar Jackson era

 The Ravens started the season at 4–5 and were in danger of missing the playoffs again.
 However, after Joe Flacco suffered an injury against the Pittsburgh Steelers in week 9, rookie quarterback Lamar Jackson, one of three first-round draft picks that year, filled in and led the Ravens on a 6–1 stretch to finish out the season.
 In a reversal of luck from the previous season, the Ravens won their Week 17 game against a resurgent Cleveland Browns team to hold off the Steelers and clinch the division title.
 They were defeated by the Los Angeles Chargers in the wild card round of the playoffs.
 Following the season, Flacco was traded to the Denver Broncos, entrenching Jackson as the starting quarterback, and longtime linebacker C. J. Mosley departed for the New York Jets in free agency.

 2019: Lamar Jackson helps team toward home-field advantage throughout playoffs

 With Lamar Jackson succeeding Flacco at quarterback, the Ravens started off the 2019 season with two straight wins, then two straight losses, and seemed to finish with a mediocre record.
-However, the Ravens took off from there, acquiring 12 straight victories to finish with a 14-2 record, the team's best since their establishment in 1996, surpassing the team's previous best of 13 wins in 2006.
+However, the Ravens took off from there, acquiring 12 straight victories to finish with a 14–2 record, the team's best since their establishment in 1996, surpassing the team's previous best of 13 wins in 2006.
 The Ravens were also the only team to score at least 20 points in all their regular season games.
 Also, Lamar Jackson broke the single-season record for most rushing yards by a quarterback with 1,206, previously held by Falcons quarterback Michael Vick in the 2006 season.
-However, their season would come to an abrupt end at the hands of the Tennessee Titans in the AFC Divisional Playoffs, 28-12.
+However, their season would come to an abrupt end at the hands of the Tennessee Titans in the AFC Divisional Playoffs, 28–12.